-Several countries associated with NASCO, tag their salmon and can thus be collected from the fishery.
+A number of countries tag their salmon, and salmon tags are therefore collected from the fishery.
 If a fisher finds a tag on a salmon, this must be sent to the Greenland Institute of Natural Resources.
 The tag helps to provide data on the salmon's migration patterns.
-Each year, NASCO draws a winner from the submitted tags, and the fisher that had collected the tag receives a cash prize.
+Each year, NASCO draws a winner from the submitted tags, and the fisher concerned receives a cash prize.